Current students are able to view a list of one-time changes to academic policies, effective during the spring 2020 semester, in my.mtholyoke.

 Credit Overload (Excess Credits)

-Students may take 21 or more credits (other than first-year students in their first semester), if they have approval of their faculty advisor and class dean or class advisor.
-A completed Request for Excess Credits form must be submitted to the Registrar.
-Students may take 24 or more credits, if they have approval of their faculty advisor and the Dean of Studies.
+Students may take 21 or more credits (other than first-year students in their first semester), if they have approval/signature of their faculty advisor and class Dean.
+A completed Request for Excess Credits form must be completed, signed by the faculty advisor, class dean, then submitted to the Registrar's Office.
+Students may take 24 or more credits if they have approval from both their faculty advisor and the Dean of Studies.

 Upon matriculation, students affirm their intention to abide by the Honor Code, “I will honor myself, my fellow students, and Mount Holyoke College by acting responsibly, honestly, and respectfully in both my words and deeds.”
 The Honor Code applies to both the academic and social spheres of students’ lives.
 It forms the foundation of the Mount Holyoke community.
 The Proper Use of Sources Tutorial provides information on different forms of academic dishonesty with links to helpful websites for further information.
 The Honor Code Council, a student judicial board, hears and resolves complaints about students’ violations of College policies of social conduct.
 Its mandate and procedures are described in the Student Handbook.